 Brown zucchini and eggplant in a hot pan with plenty of olive oil.
 We don’t want to crowd the pan or mix too often.
 We don’t want to steam the vegetables, but rather encourage the Maillard reaction to get rich and concentrated flavours.

 3. Caramelize the onions, slice and roast peppers and tomatoes

 Slice one or two large onions and put them into a large casserole with a bit of olive oil over low-medium heat to caramelize.

 While they are cooking, pre-heat the oven to 375 F, slice about four large peppers and about four large tomatoes.
-Arrange them on two cooking sheets without crowding.
+Arrange them on two or more cooking sheets.
+Make sure they don’t overlap or crowd.
 Salt and toss them with oil on the trays.
 Cook in the oven for 30 minutes or until they begin browning.
 You don’t want them steamed: if your vegetables look boiled rather than roasted, leave them in the oven longer.

-Once the onions are ready, add turmeric (optional) crushed garlic and pepper.
-I use a whole head of garlic.
-Once we put all the vegetables together, we will let everything cook, so the taste of garlic won’t be strong.
-You may not need to add any more salt, as zucchini and eggplant may have enough.
+Once the onions are ready, add crushed garlic.
+I use a whole head of garlic; the taste of garlic won’t be strong once it cooks.
+Do not add salt at this point, as zucchini and eggplant may have enough.
 Better wait till ratatouille is ready and then add salt if needed.

 5. Put everything together